Alternative Milks: Steaming Oat & Almond Milk on Breville

 Why won’t my oat milk foam?

-Can I use regular almond milk from grocery store?
+Can I use regular almond milk from the grocery store?

 Why does my plant milk separate in the cup?